Software

 Pulser Studio

-Pulser Studio is a visual, zero-code interface designed for users who want to explore neutral-atom quantum computing without writing code.
-Through an intuitive graphical environment, users can Define qubit layouts, choose laser pulses, and simulate quantum computations without needing Python expertise.
-Pulser Studio makes quantum computing more accessible, allowing educators, students, and industry professionals to prototype quantum algorithms quickly.
+Pulser Studio is a visual, no-code environment engineered for users exploring neutral-atom capabilities.
+Through a graphical interface, users can model qubit layouts, configure laser pulses, and simulate quantum operations without requiring Python expertise.
+Built natively on the Pulser framework, Pulser Studio enables researchers and industry professionals to rapidly prototype quantum algorithms and evaluate architectural logic.

 Pulser

-Pulser is an open-source Python library designed for precise control and simulation of quantum pulse sequences on neutral-atom processors.
-It allows users to program quantum circuits at a granular level, defining qubit arrangements, pulse sequences, and interactions for both digital and analog quantum computing.
-Pulser also includes classical simulation tools, enabling users to test and optimize their quantum programs before running them on actual hardware.
-This makes it a powerful tool for researchers and developers looking for full programmability and fine-tuned control.
+Pulser is an open-source Python library engineered for precise control and simulation of quantum pulse sequences.
+It enables developers to program circuits at a granular level, defining qubit registers, pulse sequences, and hardware interactions across both analog and digital processing modes.
+Integrated with classical simulation tools, Pulser allows researchers to optimize complex programs before execution on physical neutral-atom QPUs.